 For these situations, the hotel (or usually for me, a roadside motel or inn) process works better than Airbnb.
 I have tried using the Airbnb app on the road but last minute bookings are not conducive to their model.

 4. Hotels Require Less Research Time

 After more than 25 years of trip planning (for myself and others), I have refined processes for hotel and Airbnb searches.
-While it usually takes some time to research and decide on a hotel property, it is a fraction of the effort and time of Airbnb searches.
+While it usually takes some time to research and decide on a hotel property, it less than the effort and time of Airbnb searches.
 Because of the unique nature of vacation rental properties, it simply takes more time and effort to research possibilities, narrow down the choices, contact the owners, and make a decision.